ablorp/ablorp.github.io/_projects/3_project.md

     </div>
 </div>
 <div class="caption">
-    Heavy lifting all the way: from San Carlos home to Berkeley office (circa July 2023).
+    Heavy lifting all the way: from our San Carlos home garage to new offices in Berkeley (circa July 2023).
 </div>